-Step 3 Push the switch toward the DIN rail to cause the spring-loaded latch at the bottom rear of the switch to move down, and snap into place.
+3. Push the switch toward the DIN rail to cause the spring-loaded latch at the bottom rear of the switch to move down, and snap into place.

-After the switch is mounted on the DIN rail, connect the power and alarm wires, as described in the "Connecting Alarm Circuits" section on page 2-23.
+After the switch is mounted on the DIN rail, connect the power and alarm wires, as described in Connecting Alarm Circuits, page 30.

-For configuration instructions about the CLI setup program, see the Appendix A, "Configuring the Switch with the CLI-Based Setup Program."
+For configuration instructions about the CLI setup program, see Configuring the Switch with the CLI-Based Setup Program, page 45.

-For instructions on how to remove the switch from a DIN rail, see the "Removing the Switch from a DIN Rail" section on page 2-21.
+Note: For instructions on how to remove the switch from a DIN rail, see Removing the Switch from a DIN Rail, page 29.